d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         return output
 ```

-## Using a Batch Normalization LeNet
+## Applying Batch Normalization in LeNet

 To see how to apply `BatchNorm` in context,
 below we apply it to a traditional LeNet model (:numref:`sec_lenet`).
-Recall that BN is typically applied
+Recall that batch normalization is applied
-after the convolutional layers and fully-connected layers
+after the convolutional layers or fully-connected layers
 but before the corresponding activation functions.

 ```{.python .input}